Protecting Federal Tax Information (FTI) by proactive auditing

 Given the sheer volume of data associated with system audit logs, an automated, proactive process will be needed to help identify issues.
 Applying proactive audit capabilities across the agency’s data will assist in identifying irregularities that may have been overlooked while strengthening the entire organization’s security posture.
 An additional benefit of this type of solution is that it can also assist with production operations, problem identification and remediation, such as the identification of performance issues.

-Techniques for Proactive Auditing
+Techniques for proactive auditing

 Every agency environment is different, and auditing requirements differ depending on the application being used, the volume of logs generated and the organizational structure.
 Proactive auditing should begin with the creation of the infrastructure (hardware and software) necessary to conduct this activity.